AnujSaha0111/AnujSaha0111/README.md

 <h1 align="center">Hi 👋, I'm Anuj</h1>

-- 👀 I'm working in AI/ML and Data Science, and I love exploring Deep Learning and Neural Networks, along with having experience in Web Development.
+- 👀 I am currently engaged in the fields of AI/ML and Data Science, with strong interest in Deep Learning and Neural Networks.
+I also have experience with Web Development.
-- 👯 I’m looking to collaborate on any open source (mainly Machine Leaning and Data Science Projects).
+- 👯 I am actively seeking collaboration opportunities on open-source initiatives, particularly those related to Machine Learning and Data Science.
-- 🌱 I’m currently a student at the Indian Institute of Information Technology Vadodara with a major in Computer Science(B. Tech CSE 2023-2027).
-I have a passion for computer programming and information technology.
-This passion has given me the ability to learn new technologies.
+- 🌱 I am pursuing a Bachelor of Technology (B.Tech) in Computer Science and Engineering (2023–2027) at the Indian Institute of Information Technology, Vadodara.
+My passion for computer programming and emerging technologies drives my commitment to continuous learning and professional development.
-- 🤝 I am open to learning new things and getting involved and collaborate with new projects that can help me learn or apply all that I have learned till now.
+- 🤝 I am enthusiastic about contributing to projects where I can apply my skills, expand my expertise, and collaborate with like-minded individuals.
 - 📫 You can reach me at my anujsahabest0111@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Passionate for new activities to explore in my life.
+- ⚡ Fun fact: Passionate in exploring new activities and experiences beyond the realm of technology, believing in a well-rounded approach to growth.

 <!---
 AnujSaha0111/AnujSaha0111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.